Size11-15 feet (3.4-4.6 m)

 - Rather than a dorsal fin, which would be prone to injury from ice and heat loss, a beluga has a dorsal ridge.

-- Generally pale gray to pure white as adults, belugas are a light brown-gray color at birth.
+- Generally pale gray to pure white as adults, belugas are a light gray color at birth.
 Their light coloration is believed to camouflage the animal in snowy, icy surroundings.

 - Areas such as the dorsal ridge, the edges of the pectoral flippers and the edges of the tail flukes may be darker on adult belugas.